JoeyyScott/general-gielinor-game/README.md

 	+ As a **site owner**, I want to create a site that provides a welcoming atmosphere to learn about RuneScape.
 	+ As a **site owner**, I want to provide the user with feedback about whether their answer is correct or not and the reasoning why after each question.
 	+ As a **site owner**, I want to create a quiz that will help users learn about the MMORPG RuneScape.
-	+ As a **site owner**, I want to include a form within a modal that can be accessed anywhere and allows the user to provide feedback.
+	+ As a **site owner**, I want to include a form within a modal that can be accessed anywhere and allows the user to suggest questions for the quiz.

 ### Website Structure